The Sup-norm Perturbation of HOSVD and Low Rank Tensor Denoising

 \section{Introduction}

-A tensor is a mutliarray of more than 2 dimensions, which can be viewed as a higher order generalization of matrices.
-Data of tensor types has been widely available in many fields, such as image and video processing (see~\cite{liu2013tensor}, \cite{westin2002processing}, \cite{hildebrand1997new}, \cite{li2010tensor}, \cite{vasilescu2002multilinear}); latent variable modeling (see \cite{anandkumar2014tensor}, \cite{cichocki2015tensor}, \cite{chaganty2013spectral}); genomic signal processing (\cite{omberg2007tensor}, \cite{muralidhara2011tensor} and \cite{ponnapalli2011higher}) and references therein.
+A tensor is a multi-array of more than 2 dimensions, which can be viewed as a higher order generalization of matrices.
+Data of tensor types has been widely available in many fields, such as image and video processing (see~\cite{liu2013tensor}, \cite{westin2002processing}, \cite{hildebrand1997new}, \cite{li2010tensor}, \cite{vasilescu2002multilinear}); latent variable modelling (see \cite{anandkumar2014tensor}, \cite{cichocki2015tensor}, \cite{chaganty2013spectral}); genomic signal processing (\cite{omberg2007tensor}, \cite{muralidhara2011tensor} and \cite{ponnapalli2011higher}) and references therein.
 It is demanding to handle these datasets in order to take the most advantages of the tensor structures.
 The task is challenging due to the highly non-convexity of tensor related optimization problems.
-For instance, computing the tensor operator norm is generally NP-hard while it can be implemented fast for matrices, see \cite{hillar2013most}.
+For instance, computing the tensor operator norm is generally NP-hard (see, e.g., \cite{hillar2013most}) while it can be implemented fast for matrices.

-The higher order singular value decomposition (HOSVD) is one machinery to deal with tensors which generalizes the matrix SVD to higher order tensors, see \cite{zheng2015interpolating},\cite{de2000multilinear}, \cite{bergqvist2010higher}, \cite{chen2009tensor} and \cite{kolda2009tensor}.
-The conceptual simplicity and computational efficiency make HOSVD popular and successful on several applications including face recognition (see \cite{vasilescu2002multilinear}), genomic signal processing (see \cite{muralidhara2011tensor}) and more examples in a survey paper \cite{acar2009unsupervised}.
-Basically, the HOSVD unfolds a higher order tensor into matrices and treat it with standard matrix techniques to obtain the principal singular subspaces in each dimension, see more details in Section~\ref{sec:prelim}.
-Although HOSVD is appealing, there are several fundamental theoretical mysteries yet to be uncovered.
+The higher order singular value decomposition (HOSVD) is one machinery to deal with tensors which generalizes the matrix SVD to higher order tensors, see \cite{zheng2015interpolating}, \cite{de2000multilinear}, \cite{bergqvist2010higher}, \cite{chen2009tensor} and \cite{kolda2009tensor}.
+The conceptual simplicity and computational efficiency make HOSVD popular.
+It has been successfully applied on various statistical learning tasks, for instance, face recognition (see \cite{vasilescu2002multilinear}), genomic signal processing (see \cite{muralidhara2011tensor}) and more examples in a survey paper (\cite{acar2009unsupervised}).
+Basically, the HOSVD unfolds a higher order tensor into matrices and treat it with standard matrix techniques to obtain the principal singular subspaces in each dimension (see more details in Section~\ref{sec:prelim}).
+Although the HOSVD shows appealing effectiveness, there are several fundamental theoretic mysteries yet to be uncovered.